raspberrypilearning/generic-scratch-make-block-parameters/en/step_1.md

 ![More Blocks](images/more-blocks.png)

 + You can create blocks that have 'gaps' to add data.
 These 'gaps' are called __parameters__.
-To add parameters, first click the type of data you want to add and then give your data a name.
+To add parameters, click 'options', then click the type of data you want to add and then give your data a name.

 ![Create a new block with parameters](images/parameter-create.png)